appcelerator-modules/ti.inappbilling/README.md

 The initialization method has two alternative pattern:

 * Object with properties public key and debug and a second, optional callback property

 * String public key and  and a second, optional callback property

+The publicKey can be in native format or in base64, this will automatically imported.

 ```js
 const IAP = require("ti.inappbilling");